voidptr/Caper/ReadMe.txt

   -b <path_to_file> : path to compressed bundle file.

 Interactive Commands:

-In interactive mode, the Caper accepts the following commands
+  In interactive mode, Caper accepts the following commands

 interval <contig> <start_index> <end_index>
     - returns the reads that intersect with the interval